jafingerhut/cljol/README.md

 Each rectangle is a Java object.
 By default each shows:

 * the object's size
+* the number of objects reachable from that object, via following a path of references starting from that object, which includes that object itself.
+Also the total size in bytes of all of those reachable objects.
 * its type, usually a class name, with common prefixes like "clojure.lang." replaced with "c.l." and "java.lang." replaced with "j.l.".
 Java arrays are shown as "array of N `class-name`".
+* A sequence of lines, one per field stored in the object.
+This is all per-instance fields (i.e. not declared static in Java) defined for the object's class, and all of its superclasses.
+Each is listed
+  with:
+** its byte offset from the beginning of the object in memory where the field is stored
+** the name of the field
+** its type, in parentheses
+** the value of the field
+* All references to other objects only show "ref" as the type.
+The value of a "ref" field is shown as "nil" if it is a Clojure nil value (i.e. Java null), or `->` if the reference is to another object -- you may find the actual class of the referenced object by following the edge labeled with the field name that leaves the node.
 * a string representation of the object's value

 The string representation is by default limited to 50 characters, with